Secbrain/metaNet/DApps/README.md

 ## Code

-This folder currently includes the feature extraction script.
+This folder currently includes the feature extraction script and HSU-Net with only one input type.

 ## Feature